Reply To: Were people friendlier in the past than they are today?

 University: University of Wisconsin

-In my childhood, recalls from my grandparents about their old stories, even smallest details, have [ tense error ] all left a deep impression on me.
-Those stories presented purer and closer relationships (at that time)[unclear/too generic ].
-However, relations among people are drifting away nowadays, though they are (geologically more connected)[unclear ].
-Therefore, I have to admit that people in the past were friendlier than people are now.
+recalls from my grandparents [‘ recalls ] about their old stories, even [with minimum ] smallest details, had all left a deep impression on me.
+Those stories presented pure and close [ interpersonal ] relationships in the twentieth century.
+However, despite [Despite ]more social connections [, which were primarily driven by the ] through Internet nowadays, relations among people seem to be (drifting away) [dwindling ].
+Therefore, I have to admit [As such, I am congruent with the statement ]that people in the past were friendlier than people are now.

-By contrast, simplicity and openness may be the best words to define people’s relationships in the past.
-For instance, before
+By contrast, simplicity may be the best word to define people’s relationships in the past.

-emains[ is ] decreasing today.
-So I think it is a must for us to discover the hidden friendliness and express it bravely, just like our older generations [ did ].
+So [In light of this undesirable trend, ] I think it is a must for us to discover [ing ] the hidden friendliness and express it bravely, just like our older generations did [would perhaps benefit most of us. ]